By Andrew Daniels

 If you have a land turtle, or tortoise, for a pet, they eat a strict herbivore diet.
 This means that their food should consist of only fruits and vegetables, usually a dietary mix of 20% and 80% respectively.

 What Do Baby Turtles Eat?

 What turtles can eat largely depends on their age and nutritional requirements.
 Keep in mind that younger sliders will eat relatively more protein than older animals, says Dr. Starkey.
-So you’ll need to slightly increase the amount of pellets and/or feeder fish that you offer juvenile turtles relative to fruits and veggies.
+Baby turtles need to eat higher amounts of pellets and/or fedder fish relative to fruits and veggies.